UK Travel Tips

 Other recommended places to add to your itinerary would be a visit to the many castles in Dorset and the chilled Isle of Wight in the South, which offers stunning nature and some of the best foods in the country.

-An under-appreciated region of Wales, the Gower is a hidden jewel just waiting to be discovered.
+While there are plenty of places to visit in Wales, an under-appreciated region is the Gower , which is definitely a hidden jewel just waiting to be discovered.

 With some truly amazing surf surrounded by beautiful rolling sand dunes and hills, this place is an adventurer’s paradise.
 A perfect location for enjoying the quiet and quaint Welsh countryside, the Gower also isn’t far from the up and coming coastal city of Swansea.